Class MemoryUtil

 public static MemoryUtil.MemoryAllocator getAllocator()

-Returns the MemoryUtil.MemoryAllocator instance used internally by the explicit memory management API (memAlloc(int), memFree(java.nio.Buffer), etc).
+Returns the MemoryUtil.MemoryAllocator instance used internally by the explicit memory management API (memAlloc(int), memFree(Buffer), etc).

 Allocations made through the returned instance will not be tracked for memory leaks, even if Configuration.DEBUG_MEMORY_ALLOCATOR is enabled.
 This can be useful for static final allocations that live throughout the application's lifetime and will never be freed until the process is terminated.
 Normally such allocations would be reported as memory leaks by the debug allocator.